BioBoost/python_raspberry_pi_course/hands_on_python/led_class.md

 print("Nickname of the player is " + localPlayer.get_nickname())
 ```

-### A More User-friendly Interface to the LED class
+### Challenge - A More User-friendly Interface to the LED class

 Add a method `on()` and `off()` to the class.
 Call the `set_state` method with the correct state `True` or `False`.

 ![More User-friendly LED class](img/more_userfriendy_class.png)

 Call the methods from your main program to test them.
+The solution to this can be found at the end of this chapter: [Solutions](../hands_on_python/solutions.md)